zcash/zips/drafts/bitcartel-nu0-network-handshake/draft.rst

 This allows pre-Overwinter nodes (which only supports protocol version 170002) and Overwinter nodes (which support both 170002 and 170003) to remain connected prior to activation.

-However, once Overwinter activates, Overwinter nodes should:
+These values cannot be changed at run-time, so when Overwinter activates, Overwinter nodes should take steps to:

 - reject new connections from pre-Overwinter nodes
 - disconnect any existing conncetions to pre-Overwinter nodes